Art & Design Technology

 Each year group has a pencil-based unit which progresses in expectations and understanding.
 In years 1, 3 and 5 this is based around self-portraits and in the other year groups, pupils learn to draw still life, landscapes and cityscapes (including perspective).
 Each year group has at least one paint-based unit, in years 2, 4 and 6 these are based around self-portraits in the style of an artist and in the other units, pupils look at colour theory and painting in the style of other significant artists.
 These artists and art history are taught chronologically.
 Pupils will experience printing, collage and 3D work at three points during their primary school journey - each unit building in expectations and understanding.
 Textiles is taught within the textiles Design and Technology units.
 At points, pupils will explore the work of craft makers and designers.

-We believe that Art and Design is a subject of its own and so links are not made to other areas of the curriculum unless these links are of benefit to both subject areas.
+We believe that Art and Design and Technology is a subject of its own and so links are not made to other areas of the curriculum unless these links are of benefit to both subject areas.
 Throughout their journey, pupils will encounter various links to the humanities subjects and deepen their understanding of the historical and cultural development of art forms.

 The formal elements of Art and Design have been planned progressively across all units and the expectation is that pupils understand what these are.